zyang2022-5/BTL_LYSOARRAY_LO_G4/README.txt

 -TileV0 : changes configuration from bar to tile.
 (TODO: right now the design is assymmetrical, the triangulation needs to be changed in Gmsh)
 -ForceBottomLine: To always be used with -TileV0.
 Forces a given flat bottom surface.
 -SZloc [0-1] : changes the SiPM location along Z at the bottom of the tile as a percentage of LYSO_L.

+-G4Sipm : changes the G4VSensitiveDetectors to the ones implemented through G4Sipm package.
+This realistic simulation of the Sipm allows for digitized results and voltage readouts similar to the output of a real Sipm.
+The Sipm Can be custom defined to fit the simulation target.

 ## How to start the graphical interface